permguard/permguard/site/content/docs/0.1/getting-started/features-and-licensing.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-**PermGuard** is an open-source project licensed under the **Apache-2.0 license**.
+**Permguard** is an open-source project licensed under the **Apache-2.0 license**.
 It is designed to be a flexible and powerful **authorization provider**, supporting policies written in different languages.

 Additionally, it includes a structured approach to defining **schemas** and **models** for both **authorization (AuthZ)** and **authentication (AuthN)**, ensuring consistency and best practices.

 For more details on legal terms and licenses, visit [Legal & Licenses](/docs/0.1/legal-licenses).

 {{< callout context="caution" icon="alert-triangle" >}}
-When reviewing licenses, always check that you are referencing the correct version of the documentation, related websites, or other **PermGuard** materials.
+When reviewing licenses, always check that you are referencing the correct version of the documentation, related websites, or other **Permguard** materials.

 These resources may be updated over time to reflect changes or improvements, especially for third-party technologies beyond our control.
 Ensuring you have the right version helps keep the information aligned with the specific software or materials you are using.
 {{</callout >}}

-## Key Goals of PermGuard
+## Key Goals of Permguard

 - **Open Source First**: Licensed under **Apache-2.0**, fostering community collaboration and innovation in access control and policy management.
 - **Zero Trust Compliance**: Implements **Zero Trust Auth** ([ZTAuth*](https://medium.com/ztauth)) with versionable and composable **Auth*** models.
 These models can be replicated in **proximity nodes**, overcoming connectivity limitations and ensuring consistent policy enforcement.